 Tourism can benefit local communities hugely, but not if you are spending all your money in multinational corporations.
 Shop in local markets, stay in locally owned hotels or hostels or take part in locally run tours.
 A lot of the time these will be the cheaper option and you know the money is going into the local economy.

 It is important to try to understand the culture of a country you are going to.
 Some cultures are very different to ours and you might need to think about how you dress, eat and communicate with locals.
 Learn a few phrases in the local language.
 People won’t expect you to be fluent but might appreciate you making the effort.

 Culture also goes deeper than language, clothes and table manners.
 Being culturally aware also includes looking out for more implicit, not so obvious, cultural differences.
 Observe how people communicate and treat each other, how they express emotion, what sort of values they hold.
-Try to be as open minded as possible when experiencing a new culture and remind yourself not to take offense or get frustrated about things.
+Try to be as open minded as possible when experiencing a new culture.

 Pick up rubbish